Kaepernick's attorney says NFL owners were 'kowtowing' to Trump

 The halftime entertainment for Sunday's game will be led by Maroon 5, and joined by Atlanta-based rapper Big Boi and Houston rapper Travis Scott, both of whom are black.

-Although previous reports said Kaepernick gave Scott his blessing to perform, Geragos denied that was the case Thursday.
+Although previous reports said Kaepernick had given Scott his blessing to perform, Geragos denied that was the case Thursday.

 "To cross the intellectual and ideological picket line, I think there's something wrong with that," he said.